gabyx/Technical-Markdown/Content.md

 # Technical Document

-This is a setup demonstrating the power and use of markdown for technical documents by using the VS Code extension [Markdown Preview Enhanced](https://shd101wyy.github.io/markdown-preview-enhanced) and a fully automated conversion sequence with `npm, gulp`.
+This is a setup demonstrating the power and use of markdown for technical documents by using the VS Code extension [Markdown Preview Enhanced](https://shd101wyy.github.io/markdown-preview-enhanced) and a fully automated conversion sequence with `yarn`, `gulp`.
 Read the [Readme.md](https://github.com/gabyx/TechnicalMarkdown/blob/master/Readme.md) for futher information.